 3. I want the benefits of the right supplements, but I don’t want to break the rules, and I want to know what I’m putting into my body.

 No matter which group you fall into, you ought to be concerned that your nutrition products are produced under Good Manufacturing Practices (GMP), which are mandated and overseen by the U.S. Food and Drug Administration, and that they contain only those ingredients that are disclosed on the label (which is mandated by U.S. law).

-As you’ll read in coming editions of the “Performance in a Pill?” series, there are certainly some dietary supplements that are of potential value to endurance athletes — but the responsibility for choosing and using the right supplements (and avoiding the “wrong” ones) comes back to the individual athlete.
+There are certainly some dietary supplements that are of potential value to endurance athletes, but the responsibility for choosing and using the right supplements (and avoiding the “wrong” ones) comes back to the individual athlete.
 Only through self-education and asking the right questions can you make an informed decision about which supplements are right for you.

 About the Author

 Shawn Talbott is multiple Ironman and ultramarathon finisher and a sports nutrition expert with a Ph.D. in nutritional biochemistry and a master’s degree in exercise science.
 He lives in Salt Lake City.
 For more information visit www.ShawnTalbott.com